Telecommuting Terms to Know

 But even though telework is more popular than it once was, that doesn't necessarily make it a good keyword to use when using Internet search engines.

 A freelancer is someone that works as an independent contractor to provide a specific service to a client.
-By definition, a freelancer is not an employee.
-(U.S, freelancers do not receive W-2s but should get a 1099 if they earn more than $600 form a client.)
+By definition, a freelancer is not an employee. (the U.S, freelancers do not receive W-2s but should get IRS Form 1099 if they earn more than $600 form a client.)
 A freelancer may be paid for his or her time in a variety of rate structures: on a project basis, per hour, per call or per minute of talk time for call center agents, per word for freelance writers, in a lump sum, etc.

 A consultant provides advice to companies in a particular field or specialty.
 Consultants are sometimes independent contractors, but can also be employed by a consulting firm.
 They often work on-site but may also work off-site from home or an office.
 A consultant differs from a freelancer, who is always an independent contractor, in that a freelancer completes a project assigned by the client while consultants usually advise on projects.